Special Programme| Landscape and Power: Ten Ways to View Yangmingshan

 Event Content

-From security forest landmarks to national development, Professor Hung will lead us to understand the historical significance of the landscape of the Daeyang Mingshan area and the changes in national power that are implied in them.
-Let us reflect on the interaction of man with the natural environment through the dialogue between art and nature.
+From forest boundary markers to national development, Hung will guide us in understanding the historical significance of Yangmingshan’s landscapes and the shifts in state power embedded within them.
+Let us reflect on humanity’s relationship with the natural environment through this dialogue between art and nature.

 Read more